evgenyneu/evgenii.com/app/_posts/blog/2014-03-02-taming-google-penguin.md

 Find people who are influential in your space and let them know about your content.

-Look for great resources online that will be willing to link to you and contact their creators with something like:
+Look for great resources online that will be willing to link to you.
+Contact their creators with and ask them if they are interested to see your page.

 _"You linked to something similar.
 You have a page about this topic.
-Here is a great resource that I think you would like."_
+I just put together a page about it.
+Let me know if you want to check it out."_

+Do not link to anything in your first email, just ask if they are interested.
+If you send a link - the person will feel that you are selling and will delete it right away.

+Once you get a response 'sure, send it over', reply with:

+_"Thanks for getting back to me.
+You can view my article here.
+If you like to post it on your site let me know - I will be happy to write a personalised introduction."_

 Contact people **directly and personally**.
 Most effective way is email.
 It can also be done through social media.